UnRolling the Warriors Brand: How an Obscure Team Became a Global Brand

 On Instagram, go to your profile page and click on the three bars on the top right corner of the screen.
 Then click “Insights.”
 If you go to the “Audience” tab, you can see location, age range, and gender information for your followers.

 This demographic information tells you what kind of viewers you’re attracting with your content.
 You may be surprised by the results.
-Some brands may think their primary audience are Baby Boomers—but may learn that it’s mostly Gen X-ers that follow their Facebook page or Instagram feed.
-This can help you tweak your messaging to appeal to your ideal customer profile (ICP).
+Some brands may think their primary audience are Baby Boomers - but may learn that it’s mostly Gen X-ers that follow their Facebook page or Instagram feed.
+This can help you tweak your messaging to appeal to your ideal customer profile (or ICP).

 Your website analytics can also provide a lot of valuable information about your current audience, which you can use to learn more about your brand’s target demographic.